SymQuest Blog

 • qwerty

-Google conducted a study of 2,000 people and found that most people use readily available information for their password such as birthdays, anniversaries, and kids’ and pets’ names, meaning that with a little research, only a few simple guesses can crack most people's passwords.
+Most people use readily available information for their passwords, such as birthdays, anniversaries, and kids’ and pets’ names, meaning that with a little research, only a few simple guesses can crack most people's passwords.

 Mixing uppercase and lowercase letters, numbers, and symbols is a good way to create complex passwords when combined with other best practices.

-Keep in mind that hackers are aware that letters and numbers are commonly switched, so don't assume implementing this one tip without the others is enough to secure your password.
+Remember that hackers know that letters and numbers are commonly switched, so don't assume implementing this one tip without the others is enough to secure your password.

 4. Don’t Use a Password, Use a Passphrase